Gibson431/41014-sensors-and-control/README.md

 ## Usage

-`simulation.launch` - creates an empty gazebo world with the fetch robot and a turtlebot3 with an aruco fiducial mounted above it
+`office.launch` - creates a gazebo world with the fetch robot and a turtlebot3 with an aruco fiducial mounted above it

 `follow.launch` - starts the aruco tracking node and the navigation nodes for both guide and follower